-Personal information such as your name, bank details and national insurance number may be shared with the site finance team to process or verify your reimbursement payments.
+Personal information such as your name, bank details and national insurance number may be shared with the Newcastle upon Tyne Hospitals NHS Foundation Trust finance team to process or verify your reimbursement payments.
 Financial auditors may also audit the records where this information is held.
 All confidential data will be stored according to the UK General Data Protection Regulation.